evertdeman/thesis/README.md

 # Identifying and predicting alcohol use in adolescents based on structural brain imaging

-Master's thesis by Evert de Man.
+Master's thesis by Evert de Man for the degree of Computational Neuroscience at the [BCCN Berlin](https://www.bccn-berlin.de/).
+Supervised by Prof Dr Kerstin Ritter, Prof Dr Henrik Walter and Roshan Rane.

 ### Abstract